Charissa Thompson: Early life and education

-Sports broadcasting career
+Career

 Big Ten Network and Fox Sports Net (2007–2010)

 Early in her career, Thompson appeared on various college sports shows on Big Ten Network and Fox Sports Net (FSN).
 Thompson additionally served as a sideline reporter for college football and college basketball games on the two networks.
-She would continue these roles as she progressed in her sports media and journalism career, as she became a National Football League (NFL) sideline reporter for NFL on Fox.
+She continued these roles as she progressed in her sports media and journalism career, as she became a National Football League (NFL) sideline reporter for NFL on Fox.

 For Big Ten Network, Thompson appeared on various Big Ten Network shows, such as Big Ten's Best and Friday Night Tailgate.

 For FSN, she appeared on baseball programs, including The 2007 MLB All-Star Game Red Carpet Parade and The Baseball Report both on Fox Sports Net (FSN).
 She also appeared on FSN's BCS Breakdown and The BCS Show.
 Thompson co-hosted FSN's The Best Damn Sports Show Period alongside Chris Rose and John Salley until 2009, due to the show's cancellation.
 She also hosted FSN's rodeo show Toughest Cowboy.

-In the fall of 2008, Thompson completed her first run as an NFL sideline reporter.
+Thompson completed her first run as an NFL sideline reporter in fall 2008.
 During the season, Thompson dyed her hair black to "rid [herself] of the Barbie thing," as she is notably blond.
 Her change of hair color drew attention from some sports blogs; Deadspin ran an article titled: "Charissa Thompson Continues Down Suicidal Path to Frumpyville".
-Thompson shortly switched her hair color back to blond.
-In 2016, she recalled the event in an interview with HBO.
-Beyond the scope of this incident, Thompson's sex appeal has been touched upon by various media outlets since.
+Thompson soon switched her hair color back to blond.

-Thompson also appeared outside of the Big Ten Network and FSN early in her career.
+Thompson also appeared outside the Big Ten Network and FSN early in her career.
 She was on the cover of the April 2009 issue of Access DirecTV (satellite TV provider DirecTV's monthly TV Guide-like magazine) and interviewed Philadelphia Phillies pitcher Cole Hamels for the feature story.
-Also in 2009, co-hosted Big Saturday Night on Game Show Network (GSN), and appeared on Shaq Vs. as a sideline reporter.
-In the fall of 2009, she served as a reporter for NHL on Versus.
+Also in 2009, she co-hosted Big Saturday Night on Game Show Network (GSN), and appeared on Shaq Vs. as a sideline reporter.
+In fall 2009, she served as a reporter for NHL on Versus.